kishanrajput23/Hacktoberfest-2022/CONTRIBUTING.md

 ## Contributing Guidelines

- Thank you for considering to contribute to this project.
+ Thank you for considering to contribute to this project .

  This document specifies the guidelines that you should follow when contributing to this project.